pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "'It's working, just need to test.' --all engineers before a failed test"
 --Troy O'Neal, 17th April 2015

+"I am not alone
+We are one
+We are in this together"
+--OneUpDuo, SLC Pride 2022

 "Science has profoundly altered the conditions of man's life."
 --J. Robert Oppenheimer